gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

-A key advantage of this, particularly for applications in the field of robotics, is that it provides better scalability to high dimensional problems, which is often the case in robotics, reducing the dimension of the space that is searched [@2013-kober; @2011-deisenroth].
+A key advantage of this, particularly for applications in the field of robotics, is that it provides better scalability to high dimensional problems, which are common in robotics, reducing the dimension of the space that is searched [@2013-kober; @2011-deisenroth].
 That is, instead of searching the entire state and action spaces, the algorithm only needs to search the parameter space, which more often than not, can